lelegard/arm-cpusysregs/samples/jop-attack/README.md

 The generated code on macOS with option `-arch arm64e` is the following.
 We see that the pointer to C++ vtables (at start of object) is authenticated with address diversity plus semantic diversity.
+The pointers to virtual methods are authenticated using the same principles.
 The hard-coded constants which are added for semantic diversity are different, depending on fully qualified names of class and virtual method.